Jaja-owiny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 0-Script prints the words in ('') to the display screen.
 1-Script prints a confused smiley.
 2-Script Displays content of a specified file in a specified path.
+3-Script concatinate and display the output of two files.
+4-Script displays the last specified number of lines in a file.
+5-Script displays the first specified number of lines in a file.
 =======
 #Input/Output Redirection project
 1-Script prints the words in ('') to the display screen.